-I am a Ph.D. candidate with the School of International Service at American University and a Predoctoral Visiting Research Scholar with the Institute for Security and Conflict Studies (ISCS) at George Washington University (2020-2022).
+I am a Ph.D. candidate with the School of International Service at American University and a Visiting Researcher at UNU-WIDER (2023).
+I was a Predoctoral Visiting Research Scholar with the Institute for Security and Conflict Studies (ISCS) at George Washington University (2020-2022).

 You can reach me at mk1841a [at] american [dot] edu.